 A set of weather maps for different altitudes helps you gain a 3-D perspective of the weather.
 MSL = mean sea level.
+In the bottom left two figures, lines show heights, while grey shading shows isotachs or vorticity.

 Height

 Mean-sea-level (MSL) maps represent a uniform height of z = 0 relative to the ocean surface.
 For most land areas that are above sea level, these maps are created by extrapolating atmospheric conditions below ground.
 (A few land-surface locations are below sea level, such as Death Valley and the Salton Sea USA, or the Dead Sea in Israel and Jordan).